How Deep Should You Learn Your Openings? A Guide by Rating Level

 Under 1100: Focus on Principles, Not Lines

 Spend minimal time on exact sequences.
-Many coaches suggest learning only 3 moves deep, while drilling center control, fast development, and early castling.
+Learn only 3 moves deep, while drilling center control, fast development, and early castling.
 These principles solve most early problems you will face.

-Pick one simple White opening like the Italian, and one reply to 1.e4 and 1.d4 as Black.
+Pick one simple White opening like the Italian Game (1.e4 e5 2.Nf3 Nc6 3.Bc4), and one reply to 1.e4 and 1.d4 as Black.
 Learn the first 5 to 6 moves, then explain why each develops a piece or fights for key squares.
 If surprised, return to principles and complete development.

 1100-1699: Build a Basic Repertoire with Understanding

 Create a consistent repertoire, light on memorization but firm on patterns.
-A detailed rating guide suggests 5 to 7 moves for mainlines and common sidelines.
-Aim to reach familiar pawn structures where your plans are clear.
+Aim for 5 to 8 moves for mainlines and common sidelines.
+Reach familiar pawn structures where your plans are clear.

 1700-2000: Develop Complete Opening Preparation